What I know now that I wish I had known then.

 She claims that most other housekeeping needs are projects, different from routines, but made easier by having your basic needs met first.
 I don’t quite agree with all of this, but the everyday routine has been working for me in the last few months.
 Dana’s book, How to Manage your Home Without Losing your Mind, offers more reality-based homemaking tips.
 Check out her website for details.

-SEVEN – Zen and the Art of Homemaking – If you need help getting started on your organizing “Projects”, see 18 Five-minute De-cluttering Tips to Start Conquering your Mess.
-Another article by Leo Babauta includes the self-explanatory, The Clean-as -you-Go Principle.
+SEVEN – Zen and the Art of Homemaking – If you need help getting started on your organizing “Projects”, we have a few articles from Zen Habits by Leo Babauta.
+See 18 Five-minute De-cluttering Tips to Start Conquering your Mess.
+Another article includes the self-explanatory, The Clean-as -you-Go Principle.
 Developing the habit of putting things away and cleaning up a bit when you’re done with a task can be a great time-saver.
 Personally, I follow a 30-second and two-minute rule by taking the time to attend to things in small increments of time.
 See Zen Habits’ Leave No Trace for more on this approach.

 EIGHT – ADD free Sources on Pinterest!
 I’ve curated a number of Boards with hundreds of ideas on homemaking, organization, and getting things done.
 Many other boards may suit your needs as well. – I know, overkill for some of you, but it’s been said that the thrill of the hunt on is addictive for many of us with ADHD.